Hustle/git-cactus/README.md

 $ npm install -g git-cactus
 ```

+On Arch Linux, because nodegit's precompiled binary was compiled against an outdated version of libcurl, you must install it from source.
+See [this nodegit issue](https://github.com/nodegit/nodegit/issues/1225) for details.

 ## Usage

 `git-cactus` is invoked as a git subcommand like this: `git cactus` (note the space!)